Tuesday, April 23, 2024

 Other structures are built against the wall: a police station, governmental offices, a cafeteria (open to castle employees and visitors).
 At the end is a café with outdoor seating and views of St. George’s Square, which is paved with cobblestones.

 Lewis and I took time to study the cathedral’s façade up-close: gargoyles, corbels, tall pinnacles, iron doors, wooden doors with fanciful wrought-iron hinges, tympanums, keystones, buttresses, and see-through stairwells going up to the roof.
 Its dual towers are dotted with crockets.
-The craftsmanship was marvelous.
+The craftsmanship is marvelous.

 Filling the south wall of the Third Courtyard is the Old Royal Palace, which I'll describe in Part 3.